nvm-sh/nvm/README.markdown

 <sub>*NB.
 The installer can use `git`, `curl`, or `wget` to download `nvm`, whatever is available.*</sub>

+#### Troubleshooting

+**Step 1:**

-Note: On OSX, if you get `nvm: command not found` after running the install script, your system may not have a [.bash_profile file] where the command is set up.
-Simple create one with `touch ~/.bash_profile` and run the install script again.
+If you are running OSX and receive a `nvm: command not found` error after running the install script, your system may not have a [.bash_profile file] where the command is set up.
+Simply create one with `touch ~/.bash_profile` and run the install script again.

+Exit and quit terminal.

+Reopen terminal and enter:

+`nvm --version`

+If the "nvm: command not found" continues to persist, continue to Troubleshooting Step 2.

+**Step 2:**

+Open your .bash_profile file which is located in your Home directory, verify that the line following code exist:

+`export NVM_DIR="$HOME/.nvm"
+[ -s "$NVM_DIR/nvm.sh" ] && . "$NVM_DIR/nvm.sh" # This loads nvm`

+If not, add the above code and save the file.

+Exit and quit terminal.

+Reopen terminal and enter:

+`nvm --version`

+If the "nvm: command not found" continues to persist, continue to Troubleshooting Step 3.

+**Step 3**

+If Troubleshooting Steps 1 and 2 fails to solve your "nvm: command not found" issue, enter the following code into your terminal command line:

+`source ~/.nvm/nvm.sh`

+Exit and quit terminal.

+Reopen terminal and enter:

+`nvm --version`

+At this point you should see the version number for your NVM install.

+**But beware, this is only a session based solution, which will have to be repeated each time you close your terminal.**

 ### Manual install